 - Start thinking about how we can encourage that sibling bond going forwards

-So there we have it, bringing a new baby into a family will never been completely smooth sailing – unless you are extremely lucky.
-There will be ups and downs, for those of you that will be doing just this in the next few months don’t stress children are robust as long as they know you love them.
-For those of you that have already done this any suggestions on things we can do in addition to the above gratefully received in the comments below.
+So there we have it, bringing a new baby into a family will never been completely smooth sailing.
+Unless you are extremely lucky.
+There will be ups and downs.
+For those of you that will be doing just this in the next few months.
+Don’t stress children are robust as long as they know you love them.
+For those of you that have already done this.
+Any suggestions on things we can do in addition to the above.
+Will be gratefully received in the comments below.

 If you’ve liked this post please visit me on my social media channels: